PhotosensoryOldProjects/discord-rpc-pornhub/README.md

 ## Usage

-Starting the script:
+To start the RPC script:

 ```bash
 $ npm run start
 ```

-Stopping the script:
+To stop the RPC script:

 ```bash
 $ npm run stop